BrahimChouih/learn_anywhere/README.md

 # Learn Anywhere (not complete)
-this is a mobile application using flutter framework .
+This is a mobile application using flutter framework.

 Backend: https://github.com/BrahimChouih/eLearning_backend

 # About me